 Central banks around the world, including the Board of Governors of the Federal Reserve, have commissioned working groups of market participants and official sector representatives with the goal of finding suitable replacements for the London Interbank Offered Rate ("LIBOR") based on observable market transactions.
-It is expected that a transition away from the widespread use of LIBOR to alternative rates will occur over the course of the next few years.
 The U.K. Financial Conduct Authority (FCA), which regulates LIBOR, has announced that it has commitments from panel banks to continue to contribute to LIBOR through the end of 2021, but that it will not use its powers to compel contributions beyond such date.
-Accordingly, there is considerable uncertainty regarding the publication of such rates beyond 2021.
+In response, the Alternative Reference Rate Committee ("ARRC") convened to study potential replacement rates to be used as benchmarks.
+The ARRC has identified the Secured Overnight Financing Rate ("SOFR") as a potential successor rate to LIBOR and published its Paced Transition Plan to encourage the adoption of SOFR.
+However, there are some key technical and conceptual differences between LIBOR and SOFR.

+At this time, there is no consensus as to which rates may become acceptable alternatives to LIBOR.
 The Federal Reserve Bank of New York and various other authorities have commenced the publication of reforms and actions relating to alternatives to U.S. dollar LIBOR.
-Although the full impact of such reforms and actions, together with any transition away from LIBOR, including the potential or actual discontinuance of LIBOR publication, remains unclear, these changes may have a material adverse impact on the availability of financing, including LIBOR-based loans, and on our financing costs.
+Although the full impact of such reforms and actions, together with the transition away from LIBOR, remains unclear, these changes may have a material adverse impact on the availability of financing to us and on our financing costs.

-Difficult and volatile conditions in the capital, credit and commodities markets and in the overall economy could continue to adversely affect our financial position, results of operations and cash flows, and we do not know if these conditions will improve in the near future.
+Difficult and volatile conditions in the capital, credit and commodities markets and in the overall economy could adversely affect our financial position, results of operations and cash flows, and we do not know if these conditions will improve in the near future.

-Our financial position, results of operations and cash flows could continue to be adversely affected by difficult conditions and significant volatility in the capital, credit and commodities markets and in the overall worldwide economy.
-Although certain economic conditions in the United States have improved, economic growth has been slow and uneven and may not be sustained.
+Our financial position, results of operations and cash flows could be adversely affected by difficult conditions and significant volatility in the capital, credit and commodities markets and in the overall worldwide economy.
+The COVID-19 pandemic and resulting disruptions in supply chains, inflation, and rising interest rates are having a negative effect on economics and the performance of stock markets.
+Although certain economic conditions in the United States have improved, economic growth has been slow and uneven.
 During economic downturns, governmental entities in particular, which constitute most of our end users, reduce or delay their purchase of our products, which has had and may continue to have an adverse effect on our business.
 Any uncertainty about the federal budget in the U.S. could have a negative effect on the U.S. and global economy.
 The continuing impact that these factors might have on us and our business is uncertain and cannot be estimated at this time.
-Current economic conditions, including the recent volatility in the stock market caused by the outbreak of the coronavirus, have accentuated each of these risks and magnified their potential effect on us and our business.
+Current economic conditions, including the intermittent volatility in the stock market caused by the COVID-19 pandemic, inflation, and rising interest rates, have accentuated each of these risks and magnified their potential effect on us and our business.
 The difficult conditions in these markets and the overall economy affect our business in a number of ways.
 For example: